 I couldn’t find any information on using this remote outside of OSMC, however.
 I’ve never done any programming that interfaced directly with a USB device either.
 But it turned out to be surprisingly straightforward.

-After figuring out which USB device it was (by running lsusb
+After figuring out which USB device it was (by running lsusb, unplugging the

 receiver, and running it again, naturally), I did some very minimal reading